-Imagine a society where respect for elders is paramount, where rituals and traditions guide daily life, and where education is the key to personal and societal harmony.
+Imagine a society where respect for elders is critical, where rituals and traditions guide daily life, and where education is the key to personal and societal harmony.
 This was the world Confucius envisioned, a world rooted in the values and practices of the past.
 But why did Confucius, a man living in a time of great social and political upheaval, look backward rather than forward?
 What was it about the past that he found so compelling, so essential to the well-being of his fellow humans?

 Main Subheading